Note: links to more details and the pledge from are located at the bottom of this page.

 A pledge to the campaign constitutes a commitment to give to this project, over and above regular tithe.

 What are the time frame and logistical options for making a pledge?

 All are invited to make pledges of one-two years to the campaign.
-It could be a one-time commitment fully paid in the 2020 calendar year-end, or it could be split between 2020 and 2021.
-If you choose, you may even specify a three-year split among 2020, 2021 and 2022.
-The goal of church leadership is that each member is able to make a pledge that work for his or her situation and timetable.
+It could be a one-time commitment fully paid in the 2021 calendar year, or it could be split between 2021 and 2022.
+The goal of church leadership is that each member is able to make a pledge that work for his or her situation and timetable..

 How do we make a pledge?